 But at the bottom it was a sandy slope, and I had no indication of the pain in store my naked body.
 As I started up the sandy ground gradually got steeper and then more overgrown and slightly thorny.
 Eventually I admitted to myself that I wouldn't get up to the grad centre by sunset and thought I would be left behind in some exodus, having opened the way.
 (But no, we were all left to work towards heaven on earth.)
 I then did a mini-stare-at-the-sun, this time through a leaf, with a much slighter upper samodhi/kundalini surge effect (no lower chakra shakti surge, which developed since).
 On the way up some tree sap fell on me and I ate it.

 After that it gradually got dark, and I progressed on upwards.
 It got thornier and thornier, but I felt that this would be over soon, this must be the worst.
 Eventually I came to one clay/sand area with few thorns, a hollow with lots of thorns above it, and there felt kind of paranoid that the military were out to get me.
 I hid there, pretending to be a rock or tree, and waited, cold and alone for all noises to cease.
-I was cold, and in an attempt to stay warm I masturbated but I forget what woman I fantasized about, she could have been Sarah McLachlan but I'm not sure.
+I was cold, and in an attempt to stay warm I masturbated but I forget what woman I fantasized about.
+I doubt it was Sarah McLachlan since I didn't fall for her until 1992.
 This attempt to stay warm didn't work very well (I remained cold and the orgasm was rather weak).
 I slept briefly, then went onward, around 3 a.m.
 I would guess.
 Before I went on I was "air fiddling," sending some Emile Benoit tunes to the new moon (actually it was two days before new moon, it was early Sept.
 6 and new moon was early Sept.
 8) and the ocean, my left hand the sky, right the ocean, me in between. [words in the sky, music in earth, me in between, song to give birth]

 As I went on it got even thornier, a complete covering of the hillside with overlapping thorny vines, with thorns spaces so than a finger could not grip the vine between them, and blunt enough that they pierced the outer layer of skin but not much further, so I did't lose much blood.
 But both hands and feet had to be supported up the steep hillside on thorns, and it was actually less agonizing to stay stuck on them than to move a limb up from one set of thorns and place weight on the next set.
 It felt like an evolutionary stairway to heaven; I felt like a salmon caught in a net and at one point said out loud or just thought silently "let this atone for the deaths of the Beothuck people."